What is Low Vision?

 - closed-circuit televisions for reading, which magnify and project printed materials onto a television screen.

 You may also benefit from vision-related rehabilitation services, where professionals can train you to use alternative methods to do routine daily activities and to move about safely both indoors and outside your home.
-Ask your eye care professional to refer you to an agency serving people who are visually impaired, check your local telephone directory, call the American Foundation for the Blind for a referral (1-800-232-5463), or search the Services Center.
+Ask your eye care professional to refer you to an agency serving people who are visually impaired, check your local telephone directory, call the American Foundation for the Blind for a referral (1-800-232-5463), or search the AFB Directory of Services.

 So if you have low vision, you can continue to do the activities you need to do and enjoy doing.
 Help is out there.
 Make sure you see a low vision specialist!